N-Body Oscillator Interactions of Higher-Order Coupling Functions: Higher Order Coupling with N-Body Interactions

-While we now have all the necessary expansions in $\ve$ to rewrite the phase-amplitude equations in \eqref{eq:reduced0} in powers of $\ve$, there are still two variables for each oscillator, $\theta_i$ and $\psi_i$.
-Thus, some work remains to reduce everything to a single phase variable.
-To this end, we proceed with the method suggested by \cite{wilson2019phase,park2021high}, by deriving and solving linear equations for each term $p_i^{(k)}$ in the expansion of $\psi_i$ \eqref{eq:psi_exp} in terms of $\theta_i,\theta_j$.
-We begin by subtracting the moving frame and letting $\hat\theta_i = \theta_i-t$.
-Substituting $\hat\theta_i$ in \eqref{eq:reduced0} yields
+While we now have all the necessary expansions in $\ve$ to rewrite the phase-amplitude equations \eqref{eq:reduced0} in powers of $\ve$, there remain two variables for each oscillator: $\theta_i$ and $\psi_i$.
+Thus, some work remains to reduce the system to a single phase variable.
+We proceed with the method suggested by \cite{wilson2019phase,park2021high}, by deriving and solving linear equations for each term $p_i^{(k)}$ in the expansion of $\psi_i$ \eqref{eq:psi_exp}. \yp{We state two key assumptions before proceeding}:

+\yp{\begin{assumption} There exists a sufficient separation of timescales between $\hat\theta_i$ and $\theta_i$ (where $\hat\theta_i = \theta_i - t$), such that $\hat\theta_i$ can be treated as constant in time integrals.
+To be more precise, we assume that the \textit{averaged} dynamics of $\hat\theta$ is relatively slow compared to $t$. \end{assumption}

+\begin{assumption} First-order averaging is sufficient to capture nonlinear effects well beyond first order in $\ve$.
+This assumption implies some upper bound on $\ve$, but we will utilize higher-order averaging from, e.g., \cite{llibre2014higher,maggia2020higher} in future work, if needed. \end{assumption}}